boazbk/tcs/lec_26_quantum_computing.md

 Another way to state [shorthm](){.ref}  is that if we define $FACTORING:\{0,1\}^* \rightarrow \{0,1\}$ to be the function that on input a pair of numbers $(M,X)$ outputs $1$ if and only if $M$ has a factor $P$ such that $2 \leq P \leq X$, then $FACTORING$ is in $\mathbf{BQP}$.
 This is an exponential improvement over the best known classical algorithms, which take roughly $2^{\tilde{O}(n^{1/3})}$ time, where the $\tilde{O}$ notation hides factors that are polylogarithmic in $n$.
-While we will not prove [shorthm](){.ref} in this chapter, will  sketch some of the ideas behind the proof.
+While we will not prove [shorthm](){.ref} in this chapter, we will  sketch some of the ideas behind the proof.

 ### Period finding